SAP-archive/teched2021-ANA260/exercises/Section 2 - Linked Analysis and Input Controls/README.md

 ![img46](https://user-images.githubusercontent.com/92877810/138149963-129790a6-fe35-4b58-b15b-b46c649b7b8c.png)

-Save your story by pressing **Ctrl + S**
+🚩Save your story by pressing **Ctrl + S**

 ![img47](https://user-images.githubusercontent.com/92877810/138149965-f38d924e-c107-43d8-89f1-45ca82d390ed.png)

-Quality Check!
+⚠️Quality Check!
 Does your dashboard look like this screenshot?

-You have now completed the **Linked Analysis and Input Controls** section!
+ℹ️You have now completed the **Linked Analysis and Input Controls** section!
 In this section, you have learned how to dynamically change page filters with an input control, add interactive measures and dimensions to charts also with input controls, and create powerful analytics between the charts in your story using linked analysis and data point filtering.

 We're going to add some styling to this dashboard later on.